 Like most Blackpool venues and attractions, there have been lots of changes at South Pier.
 They include:

-- The present promenade at South Shore was built in 1902, so the pier entrance had to be pushed back to accommodate it.
+- The present promenade at South Shore, built in 1902.
+The pier entrance was pushed back to accommodate it.

-- The Victoria Pavilion was built at the pier entrance in 1911, housing 900 people to watch Pierrot shows and concerts.
+- The Victoria Pavilion, built at the pier entrance in 1911, housed 900 people to watch Pierrot shows and concerts.

-- Some years later, yet more change came.
-In 1963, the Regal Theatre at the entrance was turned into the Beachcomber Amusement Arcade.
+- Some years later, in 1963, yet more change came along.
+At the entrance to the pier, the Regal Theatre became the Beachcomber Amusement Arcade.

 Fires at South Pier

-Like many other British seaside piers, Blackpool South Pier has been ravaged by fire in the past.
+In the past it’s been ravaged by fire, like so many other British seaside piers.
 Back to Nick Moore’s History of Blackpool –

-Unlike many others, the pier survived the fire in 1958 which damaged the Grand Pavilion.
-By then it was used as an amusement arcade.
-The Grand Pavilion burned down on the night of the 17 February 1958, destroying not only the pavilion, but the shops and bars it supported.
-It was quickly rebuilt.
+By 1958 the Grand Pavilion was an amusement arcade.
+It burned down on the night of the 17 February 1958, destroying not only the pavilion, but the shops and bars it supported.
+With the arcade building quickly rebuilt, the pier also survived – unlike many others.

-But just six years later it was destroyed by fire again on 6 February 1964, causing extensive damage to the pier itself.
-Fortunately the Pier itself did manage to survive even though the Pavilion didn’t.
+But just six years later fire swept through it again, on 6 February 1964, causing extensive damage to the pier itself.
+Fortunately the Pier managed to survive even though the Pavilion didn’t.

 Rising from the ashes

 The owners, TH Lane’s Amusements Limited, built a new theatre (renamed the “South Pier Theatre”) within eleven weeks, at a cost of over £90,000.
 It opened in time for the summer season show with Joe Brown, Johnny Kidd, and the Tornados.
-This was followed by successful “pop” shows each year, with stars such as Gerry and the Pacemakers, Adam Faith, and Manfred Mann.
+This was followed by successful “pop” shows each year.
+Stars of the day included the likes of Gerry and the Pacemakers, Adam Faith, and Manfred Mann.

 South Pier Today

-Now, South Pier is where you go to be flung high up into the air above the sea on the adrenaline rides!
+Now, South Pier is home to adrenaline rides – somewhere to be flung high into the air over the sea!
 Like it’s siblings further North, it also has bars, amusements and entertainment.

 Enjoyed this video?
 Why don’t you subscribe to our Visit Fylde Coast YouTube channel – make sure you don’t miss out!

-Lots more information, all about the current amusements, the Laughing Donkey Family Bar and much more.
+Lots more information, all about the current amusements, Bars and much more.

 While you’re here…